Who am I?

 neural networks to learn everything from scratch.
 Learning from data by backpropagating through graphics programs

-allows us to have more control and better understanding of
+allows us to have more control and a better understanding of

 our programs' behavior, enables high-performance, and makes debugging/verification easier.